wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_linux.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. meta:: :description: Learn how to install the Wazuh agent on Debian
+.. meta:: :description: Learn how to deploy Wazuh agents on your Linux systems.

 .. _wazuh_agent_package_linux: